Howard County, TX - Oil & Gas Discussion archives

 Regina,

 We own minerals in Howard County and have received a lot of offers lately to sell.
 We also have NPRI’s in various counties.
 I advise you not to sell or do anything with your interests until you know their value.
 I have looked back at most of your posts and the replies and have not seen a property description.
-Thats the first step.
-I have been in contact with several companies interested in our Howard County Minerals and once I get a property description, I’ll ask them what they would offer. that would at least give you a baseline to work with.
+That’s the first step.
+I have been in contact with several companies interested in our Howard County minerals and once I get a property description, I’ll ask them what they would offer.
+That would at least give you a baseline to work with.

 Since you said that the well has been producing, but at a low volume, any production attributable to your interest is taxable.
 So, there should be a tax statement available for your interest at the Howard County CAD.
 That statement usually contains a property description of sorts.